ChengWang2018/chengwang.github.io/_pages/about_yizhuo.md

-I am a PhD candidate at RoboSafe.
-I achieve my master degree at the TU Darmstadt.
-My research interest is scenario generation, GAI and Diffusion models.
+I am a PhD candidate at the RoboSafe Lab.
+I obtained my bachelor’s degree from Beijing Institute of Technology and my master’s degree in Computer Science from the Technical University of Darmstadt.
+My research focuses on reinforcement learning, path planning, and generative artificial intelligence (GAI).
+Currently, I am working on applying diffusion models and GAI to scenario generation for autonomous driving.